John and Predestination

 Further, the apostle John says in Revelation, “And the Spirit and the bride say, “Come!”
 And let him who hears say, “Come!”
 And let him who thirsts come.
 Whoever desires, let him take the water of life freely” (Revelation 22:17).
 Here, John confirms that the offer of salvation is universal.
 Thus, Christ is the propitiation for the sins of the entire world (1 John 2:2).

 Again, John emphasizes that whosoever wishes to inherit immortality is invited to take of it.
 For the living water is offered to all: “And He said to me, “It is done!
 I am the Alpha and the Omega, the Beginning and the End.
 I will give of the fountain of the water of life freely to him who thirsts” (Revelation 21:6).

-But people have to make the choice to respond to the invitation.
-Men will be saved as individuals, not as churches or congregations.
-Salvation is strictly personal.
-Only those who hear and accept the message are qualified to repeat the call.
-Thus, the false doctrine that certain ones are chosen to be lost is denied by the revelator’s statement (Rom.
-8:29).
+The apostle John doesn’t teach predestination.
+We can see that any person can purchase the gift of immortality “without money and without price” (Isaiah 55:1).
+But, people have to make the choice to respond to God’s invitation.
+God will save people as individuals, not as churches or congregations.
+Certainly, salvation is strictly personal.
+And, only those who hear and accept the message are qualified to repeat the call.
+Thus, the false doctrine of predestination that certain ones are chosen to be lost is denied by John’s statement (Romans 8:29).